kaitlin-hodges/smart-store-kaitlinhodges/src/analytics_project/olap/OLAPREADME.md

 - Review results for low-selling products and consider discontinuing the items and having a sale or clearance event.

 ## 7. Challenges
 I started with creating more visualizations from Power BI but I wanted to challenge myself more so I used VSCoder to create my results and visuals too.
 I created the results originally in the wrong folder but I changed that and saved them in my OLAP folder.
 I also decided to create more visualizations than probably necessary to try to challenge myself and see what is possible to create, how it worked.
-I also did not use the cube, I pulled directly from the data warehouse and this took me a minute to figure out I didn't have to use the cube.
 Another challenge I had was when originally creating the graphics, the charts seemed way overloaded so I put into the script to choose the top 15.

 **Updated Project structure:**
 ```text